Close-up of Ezo pika looking upward among alpine shrubs and moss

 Long-tailed Tit perched on a bare tree branch, showing long tail and round body against blue sky

 The long-tailed tit (Aegithalos caudatus) is often called the “Snow Fairy” of Hokkaido.
-Its round, white body and gentle movements brighten the winter forest.
-Small flocks flutter through birch trees like drifting snowflakes.
+Its round white face and gentle movements brighten the winter forest, while small flocks flutter through birch trees like drifting snowflakes.

 Where to See: Sapporo, Asahikawa, Biei